-Are you visiting Goa but want to escape the crowds for a while?
-In this guest post, Seema from Panda Reviewz suggests some beautiful beaches that you’ll want to visit.
+Are you visiting India but want to escape the crowds for a while?
+Explore the hidden paradise of the beaches of Goa.

 Today’s guest post is by Seema from Panda Reviewz.
 She is a travel blogger who loves discovering and exploring new destinations, trying out new food and sharing her experiences with everyone who is fond of food and travel.
 She is also a big time Panda lover!

 The beautiful landscape of Goa and the pristine beaches along its beautiful coastline is a treat for every traveler in India.
 While most of the people are aware of the most popular beaches, there are some other unexplored beaches not many are aware of.

 They are often separated from the common beaches that every tourist visits.
 These unexplored beaches might be a bit hard to get to, but it is worth it all in the end.
 They are what makes Goa one of the most sought-after tourist attractions in the country.

 Pack a big bag of lunch and get ready to explore the places that can leave a long-lasting impression and memory in your mind.
 Cherish the beautiful moments of happiness with these beaches around Goa.

 Pin this Post for later…

 Kakolem Beach, also often known as Tiger Beach, is one of the best private beaches in Goa.
 It is in a bay in the southern part of the Cabo de Rama beach, with beautiful scenic beauty surrounding it.

 Another point of attraction is how clean the entire area is.
 Since it is away from the rush of the city and people, the sand is particularly a lot cleaner.
 The beach is located around 31km away from Margao City, and the best way to reach and leave the beach is by renting a boat.